mohanmca/professional_certification/aws-dva-c02/aws_network/3_7_aws_elb_as_anki.md

   * Application LB
     * load balancing of HTTP and HTTPS traffic and provides advanced request routing targeted at the delivery of modern application architectures.
     * Operating at the individual request level (Layer 7), Application Load Balancer routes traffic to targets within Amazon Virtual Private Cloud (Amazon VPC) based on the content of the request.
+    * Cross zone is by default enabled
   * Network LB
     * Network Load Balancer is best suited for load balancing of Transmission Control Protocol (TCP), User Datagram Protocol (UDP) and Transport Layer Security (TLS) traffic
     * Low latency - millions of request per second
+    * Static IP Address is supported
+    * Cross zone is by default disabled
   * Classic LB
     * Classic Load Balancer provides basic load balancing across multiple Amazon EC2 instances
     * Operates at both the request level and connection level.